 Very often, a senior person will handle something that should be delegated to a junior member on the team because it’s easier or quicker than training the junior person.
 This is a short-term fix at the expense of long-term gains.
 The junior person doesn’t develop new skill sets.
 In addition, the senior person typically commands a higher salary and thus has a greater impact on the profitability of the project.
 Management needs to access these considerations when assigning work constantly.

 Providing people with information about their actions in real-time (or something close to it) allows them to change those actions, pushing them toward better behaviors.
 Managers can easily translate strategic goals into personal goals by making employees aware of their utilization compared with their peers or providing target utilization rates.

 ZümiFi can provide industry benchmarking to help you develop target utilization rates.

 Cost of a New Hire

 This position commands a billable rate of $100.
-Therefore, the breakeven for the hire is 50 hours (5,000/100) per month.
+Therefore, the breakeven for a hire is 50 hours (5,000/100) per month.
 Anything beyond 50 hours contributes to the bottom line.

-Staff Utilization allows you to see how completely your current staff is being utilized, allowing you to more effectively determine whether hiring new staff members is necessary.
-Utilization tracking creates a feedback loop for employees and feedback loops usually produce 10% improvements in performance in every field where they are adopted,
+Staff Utilization allows you to see how completely your current staff is being utilized, allowing you to determine whether hiring new staff members is necessary more effectively.
+Utilization tracking creates a feedback loop for employees, and feedback loops usually produce 10% improvements in performance in every field where they are adopted,

-The reality is that salaries and benefits tend to be the largest expense item for most organizations.
-Thus, it is important that we evaluate and manage our staff to ensure efficiencies, appropriate assignments, and capitalize on cross training opportunities.
+In reality, salaries and benefits tend to be the largest expense item for most organizations.
+Thus, it is important that we evaluate and manage our staff to ensure efficiencies, appropriate assignments, and capitalize on cross-training opportunities.